Monthly Archives: July 2012

 Religion, in the Biblical sense, involves not just holding certain beliefs but acting on them, and the institutions the church creates to help us carry out those commandments are just as “religious” as worshipping congregations.
 From that it follows that “freedom of religion,” if it is to mean anything, must be extended just as fully to those institutions as to parish churches.
 Otherwise the church is crippled in its obedience.
 Which is bad for the church, but also, and more important, bad for the world — unless you happen to think that the State, and the State only, is the proper vehicle for charity and social service.

 Jesus came into the Galilee.
-He was announcing the news of God’s royal victory, telling people that, “The time is now folks, the shot clock has wound down to zero, there is gonna be change of regimes, God’s new empire is coming, in fact, it’s already begun.
-So turn away from the wickedness and worldliness that’s consuming your hearts, change your verdict about God, give up your sectarian agendas for Israel, and instead entrust yourself to the message of God’s victory that I’m bringing you.”
+He was announcing the news of God’s royal victory, telling people that, “The time is now folks, the shot clock has wound down to zero, there is gonna be change of regimes, God’s new empire is coming, in …

+Symeon the New Theologian exults in God’s grace in Christ.

 Reposted from 2011.

 I’ve gotten a kick out of this Twitter account, written by someone who teaches Biblical Studies for an undisclosed university.
 The author writes:

 These are actual statements from assignments turned in by my students.
 They’re…um..interesting

 As one who remembers completing many seminary assignments late at night, I probably delivered a few incoherent one-liners myself.
 Here are some of the funniest from the Twitter feed:

 “When you think about it, what we have going on today actually makes the biblical times seem more structured and balanced.”